devagrawal09/portfolio/src/data/blog/articles/senior.md

 ### The Cracks

 The cracks in my life had already started to show when I started writing the last year-in-review.
-I had low energy and motivation, missed the first couple deadlines, then hastily wrote it past due date and sent an apologetic letter to my amazing advisor [Ashley](https://www.linkedin.com/in/ashleylwebber/) for not finishing the year in review early enough.
+I had low energy and motivation, missed the first couple deadlines, then hastily wrote it past due date and sent an apologetic letter to my amazing advisor <a href="https://www.linkedin.com/in/ashleylwebber/" target="_blank">Ashley</a> for not finishing the year in review early enough.
 I wasn’t very happy with what I had written, but I published it anyways because I couldn’t be bothered with it.
 I was tired.

 I took some time recently to read back all my year-in-reviews, and apparently I did a pretty good job of structuring and formulating my thoughts last year, even while lacking the energy and motivation to do so.
 However, the cracks in my life subtly reveal themselves in this review if you know what to look for.